-5. Polling Circuit and Control Logic
+Polling Circuit and Control Logic

 The receiver is designed to consume less than 1 mA while being sensitive to signals from a corresponding transmitter.
 This is achieved via the polling circuit.
 This circuit enables the signal path periodically for a short time.
-During this time the bit-check logic verifies the presence of a valid transmitter signal.
-Only if a valid signal is detected does the receiver remain active and transfer the data to the connected microcontroller.
-If there is no valid signal present, the receiver is in sleep mode most of the time, resulting in low current consumption.
+During this time the bit check logic verifies the presence of a valid transmitter signal.
+Only if a valid signal is detected the receiver remains active and transfers the data to the connected microcontroller.
+If there is no valid signal present, the receiver is in sleep mode most of the time resulting in low current consumption.
 This condition is called polling mode.
 A connected microcontroller is disabled during that time.

 All relevant parameters of the polling logic can be configured by the connected microcontroller.
-This flexibility enables the user to meet the specifications in terms of current consumption, system response time, data rate, etc.
+This flexibility enables the user to meet the specifications in terms of current consumption, system response time, data rate etc.

 Regarding the number of connection wires to the microcontroller, the receiver is very flexible.
-It can be either operated by a single bi-directional line to save ports to the connected microcontroller, or it can be operated by up to three uni-directional ports.
+It can be either operated by a single bi-directional line to save ports to the connected microcontroller, it can be operated by up to three uni-directional ports.

-5.1 Basic Clock Cycle of the Digital Circuitry
+Basic Clock Cycle of the Digital Circuitry

 The complete timing of the digital circuitry and the analog filtering is derived from one clock.
-As seen in Figure 5-1 on page 10, this clock cycle T{Clk} is derived from the crystal oscillator (XTO) in combination with a divider.
+According to Figure 7, this clock cycle T{Clk} is derived from the crystal oscillator (XTO) in combination with a divider.
 The division factor is controlled by the logical state at pin MODE.
-The frequency of the crystal oscillator (f{XTO}) is defined by the RF input signal (f{RFin}) which also defines the operating frequency of the local oscillator (f{LO}) (See "RF Front End" on page 4).
+According to section "RF Front End" on page 4, the frequency of the crystal oscillator (f{XTO}) is defined by the RF input signal (f{RFin}) which also defines the operating frequency of the local oscillator (f{LO}).

-Figure 5-1.
+Figure 7.
 Generation of the Basic Clock Cycle